KhalipskiSiarhei/Tech-Interview-Questions/JS/js-questions.md

 * Consider HTML5 as an open web platform.
 What are the building blocks of HTML5?
 * Why is it generally a good idea to position CSS <link>s between <head></head> and JS <script>s just before </body>?
 Do you know any exceptions?
 * What is progressive rendering?
+* What tools would you use to find a performance bug in your code?
+* Explain the difference between layout, painting and compositing.
+* What are some ways you may improve your website's scrolling performance?